Mission-Centered Churches

-Could Ephesians 4 contain the blueprint for disciple making?
+Could Ephesians 4 contain the blueprint for disciple-making?

 Five Ministry Functions